Formal School Vs World School

-This seemed to work well, and on we travelled and homeschool continued.
+This seemed to work well, and on we traveled and homeschool continued.

 But after a period of time my son my became exhausted.
 He would be out exploring the waterways of the Amazon jungle and then come back to school – it just didn’t work, so we invented our own ‘world-schooling’ for which I really knew nothing about!

 We met so many kids along the way.
-Kids locally, ex-pat kids, and meet-ups with other travelling families from Facebook groups like Families Who Love Travel, so he was not devoid of mates.
+Kids locally, ex-pat kids, and meet-ups with other traveling families from Facebook groups like Families Who Love Travel, so he was not devoid of mates.

 At times we would use locals and they would educate him.
 I would pay them as they were experts in all that was around them and masters to surviving their own climatic conditions.

 Through our entire travel period, we kept in touch with his local school and his principal at the time was incredibly supportive of our travels.
 She encouraged me, and so did several of the parents who followed our journey on social media.
 At this time of encouragement, I saw that formal school Vs world school really was not a competition – they could go hand in hand.

-When he was in Year 5 we returned to Adelaide, Australia for my father’s 90th Birthday celebration to renew his passport.
+When Explorason was in Year 5 we returned to Adelaide, Australia for my father’s 90th Birthday celebration to renew his passport.
 For a period of 6 months Our Saviour Lutheran School – Aberfoyle Park welcomed my son back with ‘open arms’.
 Yes, he was once more reunited with his school buddies and this continued through Year 6 with the same friends, enjoying the classroom.

-We took off again and then decided to return as my son wanted to complete Year 7 and graduate primary with his friends so it was important that he spent a good part of the year of 2017 reunited with them.
+We took off traveling again and world schooling.
+We then decided to return to formal schooling as my son wanted to complete Year 7 and graduate primary with his friends so it was important that he spent a good part of the year of 2017 reunited with them.
 And again the new Principal was very supportive.